t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 thing, its object type and characteristics, or to activate the built-in methods that operate on the object’s internal structures and outputs, including actuations.
-Many specifications also define events, which are generally asyncronous signals emitted by the device to indicate some change of state under observation.
+Many specifications also define events, which are generally asynchronous signals emitted by the device to indicate some change of state under observation.